20 Lessons In Music Production I Wish I Knew When I Started

 Plus, getting in the habit of finishing music exposes your weaknesses.
 Think about it.
 Oh, every song you finish has poor arrangement?
 Weak sound design?
 Has an amateur mix?

 Well, now you know what to tackle, so get to it.
+Better yet, check out my 8-Step Finishing Checklist.

 19. Give more than you receive.